ionic-team/ion-android-geolocation/README.md

 ## License

-`IONGeolocationLib` is available under the MIT license.
+`ion-android-geolocation` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Support